brt-v/pcg-cpp/README.md

 The PCG random number generators are great, but the C++ implementation is a bit outdated and unmaintained.
 This fork is made with the following goals:

 - [x] Convert library and tests to CMake, such that it's easy to use in your projects
-- [x] Convert the tests to CTest, make them run on Linux
+- [x] Convert the tests to CTest, make them run on Linux and Windows
-  - [ ] and Windows (some tests fails.
-Output is identical, but object size are different, I suspect due to EBO)
 - Clean up code
   - [x] Make sure it compiles with high error levels
   - [x] Remove unneeded includes
   - [ ] Put everything in namespace `pcg`
   - [x] Apply some modern (C++17) best practices
   - [ ] Split some parts in separate headers to make the base RNG's a lightweight include
-- [ ] Add Github actions, make sure tests run on Linux and Windows
+- [x] Add Github actions for compilation and testing
 - [ ] Check with static analysis
 - [ ] Add clang format